Fireworks Safety

 Every year Americans look forward to summer vacations, camping, family reunions, picnics, and the Fourth of July.
 Summertime, however, also brings fires and injuries due to fireworks and outdoor cooking.
 Knowing a few fire safety tips and following instructions will help everyone have a safe summer.

 The best way to protect your family is not to use fireworks at home – period.
-The Lawrence-Douglas County Fire Medical department recommends attending public fireworks displays and leaving the lighting to the professionals.
-The department want the residents of Lawrence to experience their 4th of July in a fun and safe environment.
+We recommend attending public fireworks displays and leaving the lighting to the professionals.
+LDCFM wants the residents of Lawrence to experience their 4th of July in a fun and safe environment.

 In Lawrence